whocarescreative/blog/_posts/2019-05-11-city-serendipity.md

 Travel is an opportunity to play.

-And if I really want to feel like a kid again, I take any chance I can get to play.
+And if you too, want to feel like a kid again, you should play at any chance you get.

 <div id="dice"></div>